Crimson Desert: How to Clear Path of Trials for Ice Element

 • Path of Trials is the last room in the Frostbitten Paradise Abyss chain: Spire of Ringing Truth → Ether Rest → Frostbitten Paradise → Path of Trials.

 • The whole island deals constant cold damage.
-Light every lantern you pass to reset the cold pressure and stay alive.
+Light every lantern you pass (Raise Lantern is mapped to L1) to hold back the cold and stay alive; Ice/cold Resistance gear helps but is optional.

-• The battery puzzle is solved with lava, not fire arrows: pull the frozen power core, carry it to the nearby lava room, dip it until it glows, then socket it back in.
+• The power-core puzzle is solved with lava, not fire arrows: pull the frozen core out with Axiom Force, carry it to the nearby lava room, dip it until it glows, then socket it back in.

-• Clearing the trial grants the Ice element and an Abyssal Artifact.
+• Clearing the trial grants the Frost element (the Frost Mantle skill) and an Abyss Artifact.
 The next Abyss area afterward is the Sanctorum of Darkness.

 Where Path of Trials Starts